Mama Needs a Hysterectomy

 Four days before the surgery, I am inside the college building where my husband teaches, my footfall an uncomfortable echo in the cavernous stairwell as I ascend to the second floor, in search of a different safe space.

 Fr.
 Nick, a Dominican friar, is chaplain to the college’s Catholic students.
 Though an employee of the parish, not the school, a previous dean had given him an office, grandfathering him in.
 Here he gives spiritual direction and hears confessions.
 Foam blocks cover the inside of the door.
-He takes my phone and puts it inside a box, lest Facebook hear our conversation and start spitting out the wrong sort of ads in its feed.
+He takes my phone and puts it inside a box, lest Facebook hears our conversation and starts spitting out the wrong sort of ads in its feed.

 “I’d like to take you up on your offer to pray for the healing of memories,” I say.